Posted on Leave a comment

 Marketing data saves you time

 Your marketing data will tell you if your customers are coming from Facebook, LinkedIn or somewhere else.
-They will tell you if your audience love quick tips but hate memes.
+They will tell you if your audience loves quick tips but hates memes.
 It may even tell you that the blog post you thought was a dead duck brought masses of traffic to your website.
-The point is, your marketing data will tell you what to do more of to achieve the result you want so you can focus on the things that matter instead of guessing.
+The point is, your marketing data will tell you what to do more of to achieve the result you want, so you can focus on the things that matter instead of guessing.

 If you want some help looking at your data and developing a strategy that gets results, get in touch.
 Or if you’d just like some ideas for new things to post so that you can start tracking your numbers, just click on the image below.